MrJeremyKhoo/KanMingBan/README.md

 - ~Promote by ID~
 - ~Regress by ID~
 - ~Add by task name~
+- ~Remove from available ID~
-- ID cache
+- Add availiable ID (for deletion)
+- add task by name
 - Recieve from stdin
-- add task by name

 ## RoadMap iteration2:
 - add description to task